web-platform-dx/web-features/packages/web-features/README.md

 ## Schema reference

-This part of the README is incomplete.
+This part of the README summarizes the schema for feature data.
 See `data.schema.json` for a canonical reference.

 ## `features`